This is what fiction is supposed to do: introduce you to the minds of those you wouldn't ordinarily meet

 In order to persuade the public that this experiment is harmless and after all beneficial for everyone of us (how symbolical), Marcus decides to put the mouse in a cage and ostentatiously display its otherness in public so that everyone can watch its evolution.
 However, during the final apocalyptic scene, mingling “lust-filled Animal Rights lobbyists, stoned Muslim militants, octogenarian Jehovah’s Witnesses, self-aggrandising war vets, media-savy scientists, and dysfunctional family members” (Moss, 2003, p.
 15), the mouse sets itself free and runs away to the (hopefully) promising future where no one will ever doubt its significance and worth.

-www.pbs.org/wgbh/masterpiece/teeth/ei_smith_int.html, 11.9.
+Last but not least, when analyzing White Teeth one must definitely mention its unique serio-comic tone which pervades the whole narrative and which also demonstrates Smith’s liberation from the nostalgic, melancholic and serious literary predecessors.
+The author has argued that “there has been an incredible rash of solemn fiction in the late eighties and nineties” (www.pbs.org/wgbh/masterpiece/teeth/ei_smith_int.html, 11.9.
 2006) and that she wanted to write something that would make her readers laugh.
 Indeed, it seems to be extremely difficult to shake the right portion of humour, satire and esteem in order to produce a literary cocktail that would both celebrate the diversity but also point at the bitter, sometimes even bizarre situations that spring from the weighty part of our history.

 In conclusion, White Teeth may be added to the vast number of postcolonial books which seek to address the perplexing reality of the multicultural society.
 The text proliferates with examples of confusion, sense of exile and alienation which manifest Smith’s lingering awareness of the perturbation of the postcolonial community.
 Nevertheless, the novel also displays the germination of a new era, the first contours of what might become the near future.
 It is thus based on the dichotomy between the past and the future by presenting the question whether the colonial past and its consequences can and should be thrown overboard.
 Because after all it may happen that they “will race towards the future only to find they more and more eloquently express their past, that place where they have just been.
 Because this is the other thing about immigrants (‘fugees, émigrés, travellers): they cannot escape their history any more than you yourself can lose your shadow” (Smith, 2000, p.
 466).